elex420/twitch_apex_autopredictions/README.md

 Make sure that the libraries imported at the beginning of the script are installed in your environment.

 ## 2. First setup
-For this script to work you will need to be t3 patreon sub to hugo as it uses his matchhistory API -> [link](https://www.patreon.com/hugodev/posts)
+For this script to work you will need to be [t3 patreon sub to hugo](https://www.patreon.com/hugodev/posts) as it uses his matchhistory API.
 Once you recieve your API key save it in ALS_APIkey.csv - make sure to remove the dummy text in the file first.
 Then you will also need the client_secret key.
 Message elex420 for your key (see contact information below).
 Then you need to specify the variables `broadcaster` and `origin` in lines 18 and 19.